It's rare to find Frog Bikes reduced, but I've been trying to find where are the best places to buy a Frog Bike this monthRead More

 You might think trying to find a cheap kids mountain bike that doesn't weigh the same as a cross channel ferry is a tall order.
 Well, perhaps.
 But it shouldn't be, should it?
-Let's just stand back and think about this for a moment.
-We live in a time where interest on any savings you may have is negligible and where job security is flaky at best.
 Most people don't have several thousand pounds to drop on a new mountain bike for themselves, let alone their kids.

 Ok, so let's be honest - they're not going to be featherweights covered in the latest bling components because that's just not possible in this cheaper price bracket.
 But if you're wanting a proper off road bike that will last, comes with a good frame and specification worth improving as pocket money funds allow, then look no further.